30203587/event-driven-programming-outcome/README.md

 be made.
 Did the user testing uncover any bugs not detected in your functional testing?

-- Problems we're highlighted as to the coherence of the application
+- Problems were highlighted as to the coherence of the application
 - Found file uploads were not uploading images correctly

 > The relevant tests were updated to reflect the changes in the application.